 What can I do to manage knee osteoarthritis (OA knee)?

 There is no scientifically proven method of stopping the progression of knee osteoarthritis (OA knee) as it is a degenerative condition that tends to progress as one ages.
 However, this does not mean that pain will worsen as you age.
 There are proven methods to manage knee joint pain.

-The best way to manage knee osteoarthritis (OA knee) is to achieve a balance between activity and inactivity.
+The best way to reduce pain from knee osteoarthritis (OA knee) is to achieve a balance between activity and inactivity.
 Because #healthiswealth #healthforgood

 1. Balance between activity and inactivity